eth-ait/spl/README.md

 With a unique timestamp, the experiment is stored under `AMASS_EXPERIMENTS` or the given target directory if you run the training command with `--data_dir` flag.
 See flags and possible choices in `spl/training.py`.
 We will add our model and the baselines soon.

+You can easily extend this repo by implementing a new model.
+Please see the docstring of `spl.model.base_model.py` to read about the interface.

 ### Evaluation
 You can evaluate and/or visualize models after training.
 The following command visualizes clips of 60 frames by evaluating the model on the test dataset with full sequences.
 See flags and possible choices in `spl/evaluation.py`.